-The money we make on a weekly, monthly, even yearly basis has a profound effect on our lives.
-Nevertheless, our income is not just the product of our hard work, it’s also a combination of other factors including our education, ethnicity, age, and gender.
+As you will see in these income statistics, the money we make on a weekly, monthly, even yearly basis has a profound effect on our lives.
+Nevertheless, our income is not just the product of our hard work.
+It’s also a combination of other factors, including our education, ethnicity, age, and gender.

 But first, take a look at these fascinating income stats down below:

-Top 10 US Income Statistics and Facts
+Top 10 Facts and Income Statistics for 2022

-- $63,179 was the median domestic income in the US in 2018.
+- $67,463 was the median household income in 2021.

 If you wish to gain more in-depth knowledge concerning this subject, just keep on reading!